Energy Conditions and Quantum Information: Energy conditions and holographic principle

 \subsection{Entanglement entropy, the Ryu-Takayanagi formula, and the Island paradigm}

 A pivotal insight in the effort to resolve the black hole information paradox is that entropy, particularly \emph{entanglement entropy}, plays a fundamental role in the structure of quantum gravity.
-In semiclassical gravity, the entropy of a black hole is famously captured by the Bekenstein-Hawking formula, \begin{itembox}[l]{{\bf Formula 4.3.1 (Bekenstein-Hawking entroy)}}
+In semiclassical gravity, the entropy of a black hole is famously captured by the Bekenstein-Hawking formula \eqref{BHentropyformula}.

-\end{itembox} where $A$ denotes the area of the event horizon as mentioned at the beginning of this section.
 This area-law scaling stands in sharp contrast to the volume-law behavior characteristic of entropy in local quantum field theory, hinting at a radical departure from conventional locality.
 It suggests that the underlying degrees of freedom in quantum gravity must be organized in a nonlocal fashion.

 This conceptual leap gained concrete form in the context of the AdS/CFT correspondence, especially with the introduction of the Ryu-Takayanagi (RT) formula~\cite{Ryu:2006bv,Ryu:2006ef}.
-For a spatial subregion $A$ of the boundary CFT, the RT formula computes its entanglement entropy as \begin{itembox}[l]{{\bf Formula 4.3.2 (Ryu-Takayanagi formula)}}
+For a spatial subregion $A$ of the boundary CFT, the RT formula computes its entanglement entropy as\footnote{In the Ryu--Takayanagi formula, the entanglement entropy has a UV divergence of the form $S_A \propto \mathrm{Area}(\gamma_A)/\epsilon^{2}$.
+Here $\epsilon$ is a short-distance cutoff in the boundary CFT: in AdS Poincaré coordinates, instead of extending the minimal surface all the way to the boundary at $z=0$, one terminates it at $z=\epsilon$, which regulates the divergence. } \begin{itembox}[l]{{Formula 4.3.1 (Ryu-Takayanagi formula)}}

-\end{itembox} where $\gamma_A$ is the codimension-2 minimal surface in the bulk AdS geometry, anchored to $\partial A$ and homologous to $A$.
+\end{itembox} Here $\gamma_A$ is the codimension-2 minimal surface in the bulk AdS geometry, anchored to $\partial A$ and homologous to $A$.
 This prescription geometrizes entanglement: it relates a quantum information-theoretic quantity to a geometric property of spacetime, suggesting that entanglement is not merely a diagnostic tool but a foundational principle underlying gravitational physics.

 To further appreciate the physical meaning of the RT formula, one can ask: given a bipartition of the boundary system into regions $A$ and $\bar{A}$, what is the corresponding object in the bulk that computes the entanglement entropy $S_A$ in the boundary theory?
 Since entanglement entropy is a quantity defined entirely in terms of the boundary degrees of freedom, its bulk dual must also be determined solely from boundary data.
 The RT formula proposes that this dual is the area of a minimal surface $\gamma_A$ in the bulk, anchored to $\partial A$ and homologous to $A$.